Kerstin08/minimal-mistakes/_pages/index.md

     excerpt: "Some of my favourite projects I worked on."
     url: "/projects/"
     btn_class: "btn--primary"
-    btn_label: "Look at awsome projects"
+    btn_label: "Look at awesome projects"

 ---
-I studied MulitMediaTechnology at the University of Applied Sciences, Salzburg, Austria with a focus on Game Development, which I will complete in April 2023 with a Masters degree.
+I studied MultiMediaTechnology at the University of Applied Sciences, Salzburg, Austria with a focus on Game Development, which I will complete in April 2023 with a Master's degree.
 In addition to coding games, I also have interests in other fields like computer graphics or deep learning and am always looking to expand my knowledge and learn something new.

-Off the clock I enjoy the occasional game, prefferable (local) muliplayer-party games I can play with my friends or horror games for an adrenaline kick.
+Off the clock I enjoy the occasional game, preferable (local) multiplayer-party games I can play with my friends or horror games for an adrenaline kick.
 Furthermore, I love Yoga as well as reading, travelling or having a cup of coffee.